dz-paji/Chriswallet_bot/README.md

 ```
 $ python main.py
 ```
-If you did all the things above corrently, your bot should run successfully with absolutely no problem whatsoever.
+If you did all the things above correctly, your bot should run successfully with absolutely no problem whatsoever.

 To prevent program display logs , please change the bool value of `full_log` in `config.py` to `False` To disable debug mode, please comment line 86 in `main.py`